 For Students

-College is a great time to think about finding a rewarding career as a CERTIFIED FINANCIAL PLANNER™ professional.
-Demand for personal financial advisors is expected to grow at a faster than average rate of 7% through 2028, according to the Bureau of Labor Statistics.
-Earning CFP® certification is a solid investment in your future, trusted and sought after by firms and clients alike.
+College is a great time to consider a rewarding career as a CERTIFIED FINANCIAL PLANNER® professional.
+Demand for financial advisors is expected to grow fast, at a rate of 13% through 2032, according to the Bureau of Labor Statistics — and USA Today notes that careers in financial services can start between $50-70K a year, with experienced financial advisors earning $192,000/year, on average.
+Earning CFP® certification is a solid investment in your future, sought after by firms and clients alike.

 Why CFP® Certification Is a Smart Career Move

 Career satisfaction.
 Growth potential.
 Competitive edge.
-See how earning the CFP® certification can put you on the path to a rewarding profession with a great career outlook.
+See how earning CFP® certification can put you on the path to a rewarding profession with an impressive career outlook.

 of investors see a potential financial advisor’s certifications as important.